louismessonnier/anki-macropad/README.md

 Key dimensions and decisions:

 * PCB is 99.25mm × 62.15mm; case extends 3mm beyond PCB on each edge
-* Plate is 3mm thick (1.5mm around the stabilised wide key)
+* Plate is 3mm thick (1.5mm around the stabilized wide key)
 * Each key has 19.05 × 19.05mm of space
 * USB-C cutout positioned based on KiCad component placement coordinates
 * Rubber feet: 5mm × 15mm × 1.7mm